 Choosing a trustee is a major decision—one that may impact you and your family in many ways for generations to come.
 Essentially, when you establish a trust for the benefit of others, you are handing down your values through the terms of the trust and your contributed financial assets.
 And with an increasing number of trusts lasting for multiple generations—and even into perpetuity in some states—it’s important to understand the role of a trustee, how to select a trustee, and the advantages to naming both a corporate trustee and an individual trustee.

-For one reason or another, many families are reevaluating and modifying their fiduciary structures.
-To assist in these discussions, a reference summary of state laws is provided for consideration when establishing wealth transfer plans and structures, including taxation, trust laws, asset protection, and regulated and unregulated private trust companies.
-This updated summary includes a broader aggregation of top U.S. trust jurisdictions, including Wyoming, Alaska, Delaware, Nevada, New Hampshire, South Dakota, and Tennessee.
+For the families that are reevaluating and modifying their fiduciary structures, this reference summary of state laws is provided for consideration when establishing wealth transfer plans and structures, including taxation, trust laws, asset protection, and regulated and unregulated private trust companies.
+This updated summary includes a broader aggregation of top U.S. trust jurisdictions, covering Wyoming, Alaska, Delaware, Nevada, New Hampshire, South Dakota, and Tennessee.

 Residents in 43 states pay state income tax, with the highest rate being 13.3%.
 When combined with the top federal marginal tax rate and the net investment income tax, residents subject to the highest state income tax rate could face a total levy of 54.1% of income.
 As a result, those residents are interested in finding ways to mitigate the tax.
 An incomplete gift non-grantor trust (ING trust) could be the answer.